coderefinery/talk-general/talk-intro.md

 - Recruiting local helpers
 - Instructors and local helpers meet over video before the workshop and discuss [our manuals](https://github.com/coderefinery/manuals) and the workshop schedule

 ---

-## Lesson design and maintenance

-- Backwards lesson design process
-- Iterative improvements
-- Changes are submitted as pull requests
-- Non-trivial suggestions are submitted as issues (proposals) and discussed
-- We would like to make it easier to experiment with new ideas and try them in workshops
-- Coming up with good examples is a challenge
-- So far no official lesson owners/maintainers yet

----